Sri Lankan Rupee weakens against US Dollar - Sri Lanka

 Latest Headlines in Sri Lanka

-- No CCTV data stored at Aravinda’s house where Kapila Chandrasena died May 14, 2026

-- UAE, Sri Lanka discuss trade and port investments May 14, 2026
+- Sarath Fonseka warns of Sri Lanka unrest plot May 19, 2026

-- Court rejects objection in Yoshitha Rajapaksa money laundering case May 14, 2026